 In truth, there is little scientific research that supports the direct relationship between seed cycling and improved hormonal balance in women.
 There just haven’t been studies done on this practice.
 But that doesn’t mean it doesn’t work!
 It’s important to keep an open mind with nutrition and natural healing practices since there are limitations in research and lack of studies on specific topics.

-While studies don’t directly link to seed cycling to hormone balance, they show clear correlations that specific nutritional components in flax, pumpkin, sesame and sunflower seeds may play a role in supporting your natural hormonal cycle.
+While studies don’t directly link seed cycling to hormone balance, they show clear correlations that specific nutritional components in flax, pumpkin, sesame and sunflower seeds may play a role in supporting your natural hormonal cycle.

 During the first phase of the menstrual cycle (follicular phase), pumpkin seeds and flax seeds help improve our estrogen levels while preventing excess estrogen.
 Flax seeds contain lignans which bind to excess estrogen.
 Pumpkin seeds are high in zinc which helps support progesterone production as you move towards the progesterone rise in the second phase of your cycle.

 During the second phase of your cycle (luteal phase), sesame seeds and sunflower seeds help boost progesterone production.
 Sesame seeds are a rich source of zinc which help boost progesterone production and also contain lignans that help block excess estrogen while progesterone rises.
-Sunflower seeds are high vitamin E and selenium.
+Sunflower seeds are high in vitamin E and selenium.
 Vitamin E can help boost progesterone production, while selenium helps detox the liver of excess estrogen.

 Flax seeds are considered phytoestrogens, which have a weak estrogen-like effect in the body.
 (1) This naturally supports healthy estrogen production.
 Flax seeds are unique in that they also contain nutritional components called lignans which can help to bind excess estrogen.
 (2) Research shows that flax seeds help in lengthening the luteal phase, improving ovulation and reducing common PMS symptoms such as breast pain and cramping.
 (3)